OwtmPatrick/calc-ts/README.md

 # Calculator

 A simple calculator that allows you to use the operations of addition, subtraction, multiplication and division, as well as parentheses.
+Here is working [example](https://owtmpatrick.github.io/calc-ts/)

 ## Usage